impact on life - healthcare publishing

 Fill in gaps in floorboards and skirting boards with newspaper, wooden beading or sealant to help stop heat (and money) being wasted.

 Buy an energy-saving light bulb.
-Trade your ordinary light bulbs for energy- saving ones, which last 12 times longer, and for each bulb you fit, you could save up to £7 on your annual electricity bill.
+Trade your ordinary light bulbs for energy-saving ones, which last longer and could save up to £55 on your annual electricity bill.
 Always turn lights off when you leave a room.

 Insulate your loft.
 You may be able to get a grant to help with this.

 Look for the energy saving recommended logo when replacing appliances.
-Using energy saving appliances could save you an estimated £35 a year.
+Using energy saving appliances could save on your energy bills.

 Close curtains at dusk to stop heat escaping through the windows.
 Ideally, your curtains should go to the floor, although it's important that they don't drape in front of your radiators as they will direct the heat out of the window.